felixarntz/ai-services/README.md

   --data-raw '{"content":"What can I do with WordPress?"}'
 ```

-## Installing the plugin
+## Installation and usage

+You can install [the latest built release from the WordPress plugin directory](https://wordpress.org/plugins/ai-services/), which in the long term will be the recommended way to use the plugin.
+Keep in mind that any `0.x.y` releases are considered early access and may contain breaking changes.

-Since there is no plugin release yet, at the moment you are encouraged to test the plugin by cloning the GitHub repository.
+Alternatively, especially in this early development stage of the plugin, feel free to test the plugin by cloning the GitHub repository.
 Afterwards, please run the following commands to make sure the dependencies are installed and the plugin build is complete:

 ```
 git clone https://github.com/felixarntz/ai-services.git wp-content/plugins/ai-services